oversword/super-small-state-machine/README.md

 Collect all the changes in the changes object.

 ### Return a new object

 Deep merge the current state with the new changes

+Deep merge the current state with the new changes